 The benefits of an S Corp include some pretty significant perks, but among the S Corp advantages, the self-employment tax savings is the one business owners seem to like best.

-More S Corp considerations
+More S Corp and self employment tax considerations

 Before you jump on board with the S Corp, there are a few more things to think about.